If you are looking for ‘print on demand for fashion brands’, you’re…

 And so Matisse holds that you ought to commit the lion’s share of your startup budget into marketing.

-Though there isn’t a specific price tag for marketing, we’ll have to hypothesize to get a clearer picture of how much you’ll need to spend on eCommerce.
+While there isn’t a specific price tag for marketing, we’ll need to estimate to get a clearer picture of how much you’ll need to spend on eCommerce.

-This conversion rate means, for instance, that if you drive 400 people to your store, expect eight of them to make purchases (400*2%=8).
+This conversion rate means that, for instance, if you drive 400 people to your store, you can expect 8 of them to make purchases (400* 2% = 8).

 But how do you draw 400 people to your store?
 Marketing.

 Facebook makes for one of the most compelling marketing channels for dropshippers.
-That being the case, it’s worth looking at the cost of driving 400 visitors to your store from Facebook.
+That said, it’s worth assessing the cost of driving 400 visitors to your store from Facebook.

 On average, Facebook ads have a click-through rate of 0.9 percent.